ndwarshuis/giab-stratifications/README.md

 ## Summary Of Stratifications

-Stratifications can be binned into seven types: Low Complexity, Functional Technically Difficult, Genome Specific, Functional Regions, GC content, mappability, Other Difficult, Segmental Duplications, Union, Ancestry and XY.
+Stratifications can be binned into several types: Low Complexity, Functional Technically Difficult, Genome Specific, Functional Regions, GC content, mappability, Other Difficult, Segmental Duplications, Union, Ancestry and XY.
 General information for stratification types are provided below.
-Associated stratification READMEs provide more information on what the individual files cover and represent.

 ### Low Complexity